supertuxkart/stk-code/README.md

 * Ideally, you'll want a joystick with at least 6 buttons.

 ## License
 The software is released under the GNU General Public License (GPL) which can be found in the file [`COPYING`](/COPYING) in the same directory as this file.
-Information about the licenses for the artwork is contained in [`data/CREDITS`](data/CREDITS).
+Information about the licenses for the artwork is contained in the 'licenses.txt' files throughout the various data subdirectories.

 ## 3D coordinates
 A reminder for those who are looking at the code and 3D models: